tweag/nickel-union-contracts-paper/reviews-dls/revision-plan.md

 **revision plan**

-Expand the discussion on Castagna et al.
+We will expand the discussion on Castagna et al. with some of the remarks in this answer.

 ## Draft notes